umegbewe/dhcpd/README.md

 ```

 ## Testing
-See [DEVELOPMENT.md](https://github.com/umegbewe/dhcpd/blob/fce86844b650f8a5d32d83b23cd4144a6176426f/DEVELOPMENT.md) guide on how to test ``dhcpd`` in a isolated linux namesspaces
+See [DEVELOPMENT.md](https://github.com/umegbewe/dhcpd/blob/fce86844b650f8a5d32d83b23cd4144a6176426f/DEVELOPMENT.md) guide on how to test ``dhcpd`` in isolated linux namespaces
 <br>